osuosl/cs312/source/slides/24_virtualization.rst

 Platform as a Service
 ---------------------

-*A platform that provides customers to develop, run and manage web applications without the complexity of building and maintaining the underlying infrastructure*
+*A platform that provides customers the ability to develop, run and manage web applications without the complexity of building and maintaining the underlying infrastructure*

 Typically layered on top of IaaS